-- Policy 5G.1.1: Require that a computerized life cycle cost analysis be submitted for all new facilities to determine whether natural gas and/or electricity should be the source of fuel. - Objective 5G.2: Reduce unnecessary energy losses in the campus distribution system and in associated University-controlled and operated facilities. - Policy 5G.2.1: Use energy efficient lighting fixtures, electronic ballasts, building metering and high lumen efficiency lamps in all new and renovated buildings. - Objective 5G.3: Create a computerized, data-based load tabulation of electric power requirements for proposed new buildings and provide updates to reflect changes on an as-needed or programmed basis. - Policy 5G.3.1: Require analysis to determine the amount of electricity that will be required for each new facility. - Policy 5G.3.2: Require modifications to the campus electrical power distribution system as needed to meet the electricity demands created by new facilities. - Policy 5G.3.3: Review all proposed development projects to ensure that adequate electrical service capacity exists. - Policy 5G.3.4: Approve proposed increases in electrical energy use only after a finding that existing electrical energy distribution capacity is sufficient to accommodate the increased need, or determination that additional capacity will be funded and on-line when needed. - Objective 5G.4: Limit the expansion of the Florida Polytechnic-owned electrical distribution system to within the campus boundaries. - Policy 5G.4.1: Implement electrical system improvements based on two priorities: 1.) maintaining the existing system, and 2.) expanding the system to accommodate new campus electrical energy needs.

-Objective 5G.5: Identify, inventory, and evaluate emergency generators on the campus.
+- Objective 5G.2: Reduce unnecessary energy losses in the campus distribution system and in associated University-controlled and operated facilities. - Policy 5G.2.1: Use energy efficient lighting fixtures, electronic ballasts, and high lumen efficiency lamps in all new and renovated buildings. - Objective 5G.3: Create a computerized, data-based load tabulation of electric power requirements for proposed new buildings, and provide updates to reflect changes on an as-needed or programmed basis. - Policy 5G.3.1: Require analysis to determine the amount of electricity that will be required for each new facility. - Policy 5G.3.2: Require modifications to the campus electrical power distribution system as needed to meet the electricity demands created by new facilities. - Policy 5G.3.3: Review all proposed development projects to ensure that adequate electrical service capacity exists. - Policy 5G.3.4: Approve proposed increases in electrical energy use only after a finding that existing electrical energy distribution capacity is sufficient to accommodate the increased need, or determination that additional capacity will be funded and on-line when needed. - Objective 5G.4: Limit the expansion of the Florida Polytechnic-owned electrical distribution system to within the campus boundaries. - Policy 5G.4.1: Implement electrical system improvements based on two priorities: 1.) maintaining the existing system, and 2.) expanding the system to accommodate new campus electrical energy needs. - Objective 5G.5: Identify, inventory and evaluate emergency generators on the campus. - Policy 5G.5.1: Program funds to perform an inventory and evaluation of emergency generators on campus at appropriate intervals.

-- Policy 5G.5.1: Program funds to perform an inventory and evaluation of emergency generators on campus at appropriate intervals.
-Incorporate emergency generators into new construction projects as needed. - Goal 5H: Florida Polytechnic University's goal is to provide each building on the campus with communications connectivity for telephone, data and video networks.
+Goal 5H: Florida Polytechnic University's goal is to provide each building on the campus with communications connectivity for telephone, data and video networks.